 The amount of data sent over networks increases daily, and so does the number of devices connected to it.
 Additionally, analyzing the data becomes more complex due to encryption, the large number of different protocols or tunneling.
-As a consequence, forensic investigators are overwhelmed with data (possible evidence), and traditional workflows are outdated (i.e., manually combing several specialized tools like SSLSplit, TShark, or Wireshark).
-To cope with these challenges, it requires automated, extendable tools that support practitioners by summarizing data and providing visualization, which allows easy comprehension of the information [1].
+As a consequence, forensic investigators are overwhelmed with data (possible evidence), and traditional workflows are outdated (i.e., manually combing several specialized tools like SSLSplit, 2020, TShark, 2020, or Wireshark, 2020).
+To cope with these challenges, it requires automated, extendable tools that support practitioners by summarizing data and providing visualization, which allows easy comprehension of the information (Beebe, 2009).

-In this article, we presented Gadget Detective which is a comprehensive open-source network forensic analysis tool (NFAT) available under the Apache 2.0 License.
+In this article, we presented Netfox Detective which is a comprehensive open-source network forensic analysis tool (NFAT) available under the Apache 2.0 License.
 By design, our application can be expanded by implementing new modules; backend modules are called snoopers and frontend modules (which allow more complexity) are named analyzers.
 To enable researchers to create new modules, we have a well-documented API including several examples.
 The GUI follows the principles of a Master/Detail screen layout and uses dockable views, which makes it intuitive and easy-to-use.
 We achieve better performance than comparable tools because of the parallel pipeline processing.
-As a side note: it was used by CESNET11 for SIP Fraud Detection as mentioned in Sec.
+As a side note: it was used by CESNET12 for SIP Fraud Detection as mentioned in Sec.
 6.1.

-The evaluation and comparison with existing tools show that Gadget Detective has a good efficiency as it makes use of all cores.
+The evaluation and comparison with existing tools show that Netfox Detective has a good efficiency as it makes use of all cores.
 Additionally, it has some unique features, that cannot be found in any other NFAT, e.g., a large number of supported application protocols as listed in Table 2, support for GSE tunneling, or heuristic extraction from malformed data.

-For the future, we plan on expanding Gadget Detective by creating new modules (features), e.g., finding similarities using approximate matching [2].
+For the future, we plan on expanding Netfox Detective by

+creating new modules (features), e.g., finding similarities using approximate matching (Breitinger et al., 2014).
 We also plan on changing the mechanisms for data processing to allow computation on clusters.
-In terms of interoperability, we intend to add exporting capabilities into standard formats, e.g., Advanced Forensic Format [7] or CybOX [4].
+In terms of interoperability, we intend to add exporting capabilities into standard formats, e.g., Advanced Forensic Format (Cohen et al., 2009) or CybOX (Casey et al., 2015).
 Lastly, we want to create training sessions and material which will allow practitioners to become familiar with our tool.